 The Museum of Texas Tech University currently provides two outlets for publishing scholarly works: Occasional Papers of the Museum and Special Publications of the Museum.
-Occasional Papers and Special Publications are produced by the Natural Science Research Laboratory (NSRL) and are edited by Dr. Robert D. Bradley, Director of the NSRL.
+Occasional Papers and Special Publications are produced by the Natural Science Research Laboratory (NSRL), are peer-reviewed, and are edited by Dr. Robert D. Bradley, Director of the NSRL.

 Occasional Papers and Special Publications typically are focused on museum-based natural history research and involve specimens that are archived in accredited museums.
 Relevant topics include, but are not limited to, taxonomic studies, faunal lists, species descriptions, zoonoses, distributional records, and field and museum techniques and methodology, including molecular methods that are applicable to field or museum research.

 Publication in these series is available to all authors without regard to their association to Texas Tech University.
 Authors who plan to submit manuscripts to these series should refer to the Guidelines and Procedures for Authors for more information.